What is the Accounts Payable Process?

 The Basic AP Workflow Process

-the quantum of payment expected to be made over a short period of time
+- the volume (and amount) of payments expected to be made over a short period of time

-the types documentation required to validate the purchase process
+- the types documentation required to validate each purchase/transaction

-The AP department may also interface with other departments such as the purchase department in its operations.
+The AP department may also work with other departments such as the purchase department in its operations.

 A simple workflow of the AP process includes the following steps: